Yura-0/booker/Specification/UI/MainScreen.md

 - Acceptance criteria:
      - it should be **as** prominent part of the UI as the rest;
      - it should be not scrollable;
-     - when burger menu icon was pressed, it should open burger menu;
+     - when the burger menu icon was pressed, it should open the burger menu;
      - The total invoices sum displays the running total of all invoices.
      - The total expenses sum displays the running total of all expenses.
 <br>